-Aims and scope of Andover House Inc. is to provide good quality and supportive publishing forum with quick turnaround time for nanomedicine researchers and offer a cutting-edge and reliable information source to societies, libraries, and the interested public without additional cost.
+The aim and scope of Andover House Inc. is to provide good quality and supportive publishing forum with quick turnaround time for nanomedicine researchers and offer a cutting-edge and reliable information source to societies, libraries, and the interested public without additional cost.

-Our objective is to disseminate peer-reviewed scientific reports and individual articles online in academic journals that are open to the scientific community and accessible by the public without additional charge to readers and libraries.
+Our objective is to publish peer-reviewed scientific reports and individual articles online in academic journals that are open to the scientific community and accessible by the public without additional charge to readers and libraries.

 Our mission is further the progress of science, engineering, and technology in medicine and promote all progressive and rational aspects of nanomedicine from basic science through commercialization while exercising good publishing practice.

-We support authors who wish to share their work early through deposition of manuscripts with preprint servers such as bioRxiv or arXiv, have previously been presented at conferences, published as a thesis, or have previously appeared in other “non-journal” venues (for example blogs or posters).
-Authors are responsible for updating the archived preprint with the journal reference (including DOI) and a link to the published articles on the appropriate journal website upon publication.
+We support authors who wish to share their work early through the deposition of manuscripts with preprint servers such as bioRxiv or arXiv, research that has been presented at conferences, published as a thesis, or have previously appeared in other “non-journal” venues (for example, blogs or posters).

 All articles receive a unique identifier and are archived in Portico for preservation.
 Article DOI-s may be searched in Crossref and DOAJ.
-We are members of COPE, and of DOAJ, our green archiving policy is registered in Sherpa/Romeo‘s, so either preprint or post-print PDFs (as well as Publisher’s versions) can be archived, without restrictions.
+We are members of COPE and DOAJ; our green archiving policy is registered in Sherpa/Romeo, so both preprint and post-print PDFs (as well as Publisher’s versions) can be archived without restrictions.
+Authors are responsible for updating the archived preprint with the journal reference (including DOI) and a link to the published articles on the appropriate journal website upon publication.